Release

 - Proof packs v2 layout + scenario manifest + verdict generation.

-- Reporting output refreshed (Markdown/HTML/glossary) and notebook smoke checks added.
+- Reporting output refreshed, new CLI flags added, and notebook smoke checks protect examples.

-0.3.7 is one of those releases where nothing is “flashy,” but you feel it every time you run bigger suites.
-Adapters moving to roles makes the system line up more closely with how people actually reason about model families, capabilities, and wiring—less special-casing, more consistency.
+0.3.7 is a workflow-shape release.
+Adapters moving to roles makes routing line up more closely with how people actually reason about model families, capabilities, and wiring: less model-name special-casing, more consistent behavior across causal and mixture-of-experts paths.

 More from the blog